netdata/helmchart/charts/netdata/README.md

 ## Installing the Helm chart

-You can install the Helm chart via our repository, or by cloning this repository.
+You can install the Helm chart via our Helm repository, or by cloning this repository.

-### Installing via our Helm repository
+### Installing via our Helm repository (recommended)

-To use Netdata's Helm repository, please follow the instructions [here](https://netdata.github.io/helmchart/).
+To use Netdata's Helm repository, run the following commands:

 ```bash
 helm repo add netdata https://netdata.github.io/helmchart/